-- 17. Water Code section 13260(a)(1) requires that any person discharging waste or proposing to discharge waste within the Regional Board's jurisdiction that could affect the quality of the waters of the state, shall file a Report of Waste Discharge (ROWD) with the Regional Board.
-The Regional Board may, in its discretion, issue Waste Discharge Requirements (WDRs) pursuant to Water Code section 13263(a).
-Water Code section 13269 authorizes the Regional Board to conditionally waive the provisions of Water Code sections 13260(a)(1) and 13263(a). - 18.
-Water Code section 13269 requires that any waiver of ROWDs and/or WDRs ("Conditional Waiver") must (i) be consistent with any applicable water quality control plans; (ii) be "in the public interest;" (iii) contain conditions; (iv) not exceed five years in duration, but may be renewed in five-year increments; and (v) include monitoring provisions.
-In addition, Water Code section 13269(a)(4)(A) authorizes the State Water Resources Control Board (State Board) to adopt annual fees for recipients of waivers.

-Water Code section 13269(e) mandates that the regional water boards shall require compliance with the conditions of a waiver of waste discharge requirements.

-- 19. All requirements for monitoring and reporting are established in this Order pursuant to Water Code sections 13267 and 13269.
-These monitoring and reporting requirements are necessary to evaluate the following: (1) compliance with the terms and conditions of this Conditional Waiver of waste discharge requirements for discharges from irrigated agriculture lands; ((2) the effectiveness of any measures or actions taken pursuant to this Order (including water quality management plans); and (3) whether revisions to this Conditional Waiver and/or additional regulatory programs or enforcement actions are warranted. - 20.
-Failure to submit a report in accordance with schedules established by this Order, Monitoring and Reporting Requirements (Appendix 1) approved by the Regional Board Executive Officer, or failure to submit a report of sufficient technical quality to be acceptable to the Executive Officer, or failure to comply with the conditions of the waiver, may subject a Discharger to enforcement action pursuant to section 13268 and/or 13350 of the Water Code and/or the requirement to submit a ROWD. - 21.
-The Basin Plan designates beneficial uses, establishes water quality objectives, contains implementation plans and policies for protecting waters of the region, and references the plans and policies adopted by the State Water Board. - 22.
-This Conditional Waiver is consistent with State and Regional Board water quality control plans because it requires compliance with water quality objectives, prohibitions, and TMDLs set forth in the Regional Board Basin Plan and pertinent state water quality control plans and policies and federal water quality criteria, and it requires protection of the beneficial uses of the waters of the state within the Los Angeles Region. - 23.
-Beneficial uses designated for groundwater and surface water in the Basin Plan include:
+- 18.17.
+Water Code section 13260(a)(1) requires that any person discharging waste or proposing to discharge waste within the Regional Board's jurisdiction that could affect the quality of the waters of the state, shall file a Report of Waste Discharge (ROWD) with the Regional Board. -The Regional Board may, in its discretion, issue waste discharge requirements Waste Discharge Requirements (WDRs) pursuant to Water Code section 13263(a).
+Water Code section 13269 authorizes the Regional Board to conditionally waive the requirement to submit ROWDs and provisions of Water Code sections 13260(a)(1) and to obtain waste discharge requirements.
+13263(a). - 19.18.
+Water Code section 13269 requires that any waiver of ROWDs and/or WDRs ("Conditional Waiver") must (i) be consistent with any applicable water quality control plans (basin plans); (ii) be "in the public interest;" (iii) contain conditions; (iv) expire after a five year term that can be renewed not exceed five years in duration, but may be renewed in five-year increments; and (v) include monitoring provisions.
+In addition, Water Code section 13269(a)(4)(A) authorizes the State Water Resources Control Board (State Water Board) to adopt annual fees for recipients of waivers.
+Water Code section 13269(e) statesmandates that the regional water boards shall require compliance with the conditions of a waiver of waste discharge requirements. - 20.19.
+Water Code section 13269(a)(2) requires that conditional waivers be accompanied by monitoring requirements.
+All requirements for monitoring and reporting are established in this Order pursuant to Water Code sections 13267 and 13269.
+These reportsmonitoring and reporting requirements are necessary to evaluate the following: (1) compliance with the terms and conditions of this conditional waiverConditional Waiver of waste discharge requirements for discharges from irrigated agriculture lands; (Conditional Waiver), to verify the adequacy and effectiveness of the Waiver's conditions, to evaluate (2) the effectiveness of any measures or actions taken pursuant to this Order (including water quality management plans); and to evaluate (3) whether revisions to this Conditional Waiver and/or additional regulatory programs or enforcement actions are warranted. - 21.20.
+Failure to submit a report in accordance with schedules established by this Order, Monitoring and Reporting Requirements (Appendix 1) approved by the Regional Board Executive Officer, or failure to submit a report of sufficient technical quality to be acceptable to the Executive Officer, or failure to comply with the conditions of the waiver, may subject a Discharger to enforcement action pursuant to section 13268 and/or 13350 of the Water Code and/or the requirement to submit a ROWD. - 22.21.
+The Basin Plan designates beneficial uses, establishes water quality objectives, contains implementation plans and policies for protecting waters of the region, and references the plans and policies adopted by the State Water Board. - 23.22.
+This Conditional Waiver is consistent with State and Regional Board water quality control plans because it requires compliance with water quality objectives, prohibitions, and TMDLs set forth in the Regional Board Basin Plan and pertinent state water quality control plans and policies and federal water quality criteria, and it requires protection of the beneficial uses of the waters of the state within the Los Angeles Region.